Payment entry transactions

 Fixed field length

-The export file of the open items has a fixed length (see the documentation Export of the Sage cash management payment schedule).
+The export file of the open items has a fixed length.

 - The Nature code field can contain 16 characters max.